privacy-scaling-explorations/nova-by-hand/part_2.md

 Both Prover and Verifier derive the folded instance of Committed Relaxed R1CS, $(\bar{E}, u, \bar{W}, x)$, by taking random linear combination with $r$.

-### 6.1.5 Prover derive the folded witness of the Commited Relaxed R1CS
+### 6.1.5 Prover derive the folded witness of the Committed Relaxed R1CS
 ![6.1.5](/images/part2_6.1.5.png)

 Only the Prover needs to derive the folded witness of the Committed Relaxed R1CS, $(\bar{E}, r_E, \bar{W}, r_W)$, by taking random linear combination with $r$.